saketl7/15-days-of-Flutter/README.md

 You can download an "official" analysis_options.yaml file [from here](https://dart-lang.github.io/linter/lints/options/options.html), and also view a [list of all the supported rules with explanations](https://dart-lang.github.io/linter/lints/index.html).
 ## Day 4: Flutter widgets + basic & responsive layouts
+Flutter really shines when it comes to building beautiful UIs.

+With Flutter, you build UIs by using widgets and composing them together in a declarative manner.
+You can think of widgets as UI components that describe what your application looks like.

+Flutter offers an extensive set of widgets, closely matching the Material Design specification.
+The Flutter widget catalog also includes Cupertino widgets, which are high-fidelity replicas of all the UI components found on iOS.

+Because Flutter controls every pixel on the screen, you can even create your own widgets to deliver a completely custom experience that delights your users.

+So what are some good resources to learn about widgets & layouts?

+Flutter layouts
+A good place to start is this official guide about Layouts in Flutter, showing you how to build some common layouts with useful illustrations.

+​Flutter Widget of the week: This is truly an amazing video series from the Flutter team.
+Most videos are 1-to-2 minutes long and help you learn about the most useful widgets.
+You don't need to watch the entire series at once, but I won't stop you if you do 😀.
+And sometimes knowing that a widget exists means that you don't have to create one yourself.
+In addition to this, I have also made some video walkthroughs of the most useful layout widgets:

+​Flutter Layouts Walkthrough: Row, Column, Stack, Expanded, Padding​ ​Flutter Layouts Walkthrough: PageView, ListView, GridView, Slivers, CustomScrollView​ And if you want to create more complex layouts with a lot of scrollable elements, my slivers tutorials have you covered:

+​Flutter Slivers Overview: SliverAppBar, SliverPersistentHeader​ ​Flutter Slivers Overview: SliverList, SliverGrid, SliverToBoxAdapter, SliverFillRemaining​ All the links above are enough to build common layouts on mobile.

+But sooner or later, you may encounter some layout errors (bottom overflow anyone? 😅).
+To get past that, I highly recommend this page that explains how constraints work in Flutter:

+​Understanding constraints​
+What's good about this is that it includes a list of nearly 30 example layouts, showing you why sometimes things don't work, and how to fix them.

+Responsive Layouts
+Once you need to support multiple form factors, you'll need to learn about responsive layouts and how to implement them in Flutter.

+For that, I highly recommend this tutorial:

+​How to build responsive layout in Flutter​
+This will show you how to use MediaQuery, LayoutBuilder, and other useful widgets for creating responsive UIs.

+And while you can build a fully responsive Flutter app just with MediaQuery, LayoutBuilder, and other built-in widgets, there are packages that make this process easier.

+One such package is responsive_builder, which makes it easy to set custom screen breakpoints, and manage various form factors with an ergonomic API.
+This is based on this video series about Flutter responsive UI.

 ## Day 5: State management basics